 Gemalto Color Laser Shield

-reaches the high standard for durability set by polycarbonate, with a perfect resistance to delamination and strong light exposure.
+reaches the high standard for durability set by polycarbonate, with perfect resistance to delamination and strong light exposure.
 The color photo surpasses the critical Gemalto qualification tests regarding 10-year durability, including adhesion of layers and color aging.